Living in a small apartment can present a number of challenges in figuring out where to put all of your stuff.

 One of the most creative storage ideas for small spaces is to apply that same logic.
 Some of the best —and least utilized — spaces in our small apartments are their vertical spaces.

-Rather than crowding your small spaces with several low dressers or storage cabinets, invest in a few tall wardrobe and closet units such as our closet systems.
+Rather than crowding your small spaces with several low dressers or storage cabinets, invest in a few tall wardrobe and closet units.
 Effectively using your vertical spaces makes your apartment more like an ultra-efficient city than a sprawling suburb.

 Not only can they swallow large amounts of possessions, but some, like the freestanding La Literatura, act as room dividers, giving your space additional “rooms.”